 Given the high-stakes day-to-day work of performing treatments and managing the ins and outs of running a business, it may seem like there is little time to add a personal touch to your social media presence.

-One way to help maximize time is to piggyback off of something you might already be doing, like preparing for a talk or panel.
-Once your words are written and slides prepared, feel free to take a moment and jump on Instagram for a quick hello, and let people know what it is you’re getting ready to present while the information is fresh.
+One way to help maximize time is to piggyback off of something you might already be doing, like preparing for a virtual event.
+Once your words are written and/or slides prepared, feel free to take a moment and jump on Instagram for a quick hello, and let people know what it is you’re getting ready to present while the information is fresh.
 This can also demonstrate both your expert knowledge and the fact that you’re in demand as an authority.
-We wrote a full article’s worth of ideas about using conferences to stockpile Instagram content for both attendees and speakers here.

 Drive Your Message Home With On-the-Go Content

 Social media influencers in all fields are known for making compelling content out of everyday activities, and that includes sharing thoughts about their work and industry with their Instagram followers, either as an Instagram Story or as a full post.